Exterior algebras

 that assigns to each n-tuple (w1,…,wn) the determinant of the corresponding linear transformation.

-This determinant function is characterized by two nice properties:
+This determinant function is characterized by three nice properties:

 One immediate consequence of the first property is that if wi=wj for any distinct i,j then the determinant of that n-tuple is zero.
 Combined with the second property, it follows that the determinant of an n-tuple (w1,…,wn) is zero whenever the vectors are linearly dependent.